 There are different versions of the story of Jacob and Esau, based on various interpretations of the text but also on psychological readings.
 The Sunday School Christian version is the one with which most will be familiar, and likely then a surprise that there are so many alternative views on it, many of which would seem utterly alien.

 One reading of the text is that Jacob never died.
-He became immortal, or is reincarnated in every generation--I guess somewhat like ZKR, ZKRI, the kind of remembrance that is a real manifestation rather than simple reflecting on the past.
+He became immortal, or is reincarnated in every generation--I guess somewhat like ZKR, ZKRI, the kind of remembrance that is a real manifestation rather than a simple reflecting on the past.

-What most strikes me is the ages old idea that it is impossible to see the face of god and live, and yet here Jacob states that he has seen and his life has been preserved.
+What most strikes me is the ages old idea that it is impossible to see the face of god and live, and yet Jacob states that he has seen and his life has been preserved.
 It would seem that the preservation would have to do with the change of name.
 After all, to go under a new name would be to escape judgment for past deeds, not too novel an idea.
 And we have already in Jacob an individual who masked himself as his brother in order to receive his blessing.
-The name change would seem to be another expression of alternate identity.
+The name change would seem to be another expression of a reborn, alternate identity.

 If I take the trouble to go into this, it's because Kubrick has connected the story with Jacob and Esau.